Dean Brody: 2022-present: Right Round Here and upcoming album

 In May 2022, he released the new single "Where'd You Learn How to Do That".
 The song would go on to become Brody's eight number one in Canada, and he followed it up with the release of "You Got the Wrong Guy" in October 2022.
+In April 2023, he released the single "Broke", which will be included on his ninth studio album, slated for release in the fall of 2023.
+In July 2023, Canadian Country Music Association announced that Brody would receive "Gary Slaight Music Humanitarian Award" for his contributions and achievements through his Dean Brody Foundation.